syncfusion-content/javascript-docs/js/PivotChart/Axes.md

 ### Tick Lines Customization
 By using the [`majorTickLines`](/api/js/ejchart#members:primaryxaxis-majorticklines) and [`minorTickLines`](/api/js/ejchart#members:primaryxaxis-minorgridlines) properties of the axis, you can customize the width, color, visibility, size and opacity of the tick lines.

-N> By default, the minor tick lines are not visible in PivotChart.
+N> By default, the minor tick lines are not visible in pivot chart.

 {% highlight javascript %}